antonioastorino/IPC/SMC/README.md

                 r = 4                        WIL
 ```
 ## Final remarks
 This project is not intended for professional use.
 It is designed for learning purposes and for fun.
-Nevertheless, I would appreciate constructive feedback which I would surely consider for improving the project itself and learn more about the topic and programming.
+Nevertheless, I would appreciate constructive feedback which I would surely consider for improving the project itself and learning more about the topic and programming.

 Please, contact me if you have questions or comments.